 The first, obvious difference between gi and no-gi grappling is in the fashion statements.
 In gi grappling, practitioners wear a - gi.
 A “gi” can also be called a “kimono” and consists of a pair of heavy cotton drawstring pants, usually with reinforced knees, and a heavy cotton jacket with a thick collar and a hem that is notched on either side.
 One jacket lapel crosses over the other and the whole lot is kept closed with the famous belt.
 In No Gi Men tend to wear a rash guard, a t-shirt, and perhaps compression shorts under the pants.
 Women might wear a sports bra, a rash guard, and then compression shorts as well.

-There now is also a No Gi ranking system in place in which students can rank up throughout the years.
+There is now a no-gi ranking system in place in which students can rank up within the discipline.